J.M. Dent & Sons, Ltd (London, UK)

 No date is included in the book.
 A note indicates this title is based on Austin Dobson’s 1889 edition of Goldsmith’s Poems and Plays.
 The “VOL. 1” on this page probably refers to that original two-volume publication (the Plays are volume 2).

-The printer’s mark on the last page in the book.
+The printer’s mark on the last page of the book.

 The binding and design of the Temple Classics set it apart from many other similar series, in this case, dark blue leatherette with decorative gold stamping remaining unchanged from the earlier edition above.